Board of Directors

 Merideth Sinel

-Meredith Sinel is the Manger of Chaplains and Social Workers at HopeHealth.
-Through advocacy, passion, and fortitude, she works with a dedicated team to provide dignified and respectful end of life care to hospice patients.
-Most recently, she also held the position of Behavioral Health Clinician at Roger Williams and Fatima Hospital where for over seven years, she worked in their emergency departments assessing patients who were in need of mental health services and support.
+Meredith Sinel is the founder and lead clinician at Wise Self, LLC, a private practice offering adults support through individualized therapy.
+Her work focuses primarily on grief, life transitions, anxiety, depression and understanding the nervous system.
+She also works as a Behavioral Health Clinician at Roger Williams and Fatima Hospitals where for over 9 years, she has worked in their emergency departments assessing patients who were in need of mental health services and support.
 She is engaged in the community, serving on the NASW-RI Programming Committee since 2020.
 She currently sits on the Board of the Sandra Bornstein Holocaust Education Board as their Governance Chair.
 For many years, she volunteered with Hasbro Children’s Hospital Annual Ball, raising money to support the only Children’s Hospital in our state.
 In addition to being an LICSW, Meredith is a Chaplain.
 She graduated from the University of Michigan in 2005 with a Master’s Degree in Social Work and Jewish Communal Leadership.
-She is described by colleagues as benevolent leader who offers her spirituality, wisdom and collaborative approach to promote positive change.
+She is described by colleagues as benevolent leader who offers her spirituality, wisdom and collaborative approach

 How wonderful it is that nobody need wait a single moment before starting to improve the world. – Anne Frank